ConnorFriday-code/NoteGroupsProjectThree/README.md

 - The background of buttons on click/mousedown
 - Border of notes on the homepage

+#### Blue
+- Background of the website

+#### Red
+- Cancel buttons
+- Delete buttons

 ##### Yellow
 - The background of flash messages
 - The background of the footer
 - The background of buttons in navigation

-Text will remain generic black unless specified elsewhere.
+Text will remain standard black unless specified elsewhere.

-As an additional colour, a pale dark blue will also be used as both a high contrast background as well as a darker colour to counteract the overwhelming selection of light/bright colours I have picked.
-It will be the background of every page and header.

 ### Typography
 Majority of the text will use the web-standard Sans-Serif text font.
 Important titles will the Ubuntu font.
 Ubuntu is chosen due to it being similair in visual style to San's serif, while still having some extra flair.
 Large title will be set at 32px.
 Standard font will be set to standard font size.